cammiw4628/sep10-freedom-project/blog/entry03.md

    *  The glasses can have memory storage to keep in mind what you hate and like to help you avoid feeling a certain negative mood.

 ## Engineering Design Process
-Currently, we are on engineering Design Process
+Currently, we are on **step three** of _Engineering Design Process_, where I am coming up with different solutions or requirements for my topic.
 ## Skills

 [Previous](entry02.md) | [Next](entry04.md)